-Implementation: No entities designated under these orders were, or are to later be, "de-listed" to implement the JCPOA.
-Iran-related entities designated are listed in the tables at the end of the report.
+Implementation: No Iran-related entities designated under these orders were or are to later be "delisted" to implement the JCPOA, as shown in the tables at the end of the report.

 Ban on U.S. Trade and Investment with Iran